-In a digital world that mainly relies on a customer-centric approach and data-driven technologies, collecting users’ feedback, feelings and experiences is key to developing successful products, be they apps, websites, products or services.
+In a digital world that mainly relies on a customer-centric approach and data-driven technologies, collecting users’ feedback, feelings and experiences are key to developing successful products, be they apps, websites, products or services.

 In order to design products and services that truly answer customers needs and expectations, effective companies use iterative design processes whose sole purpose is to constantly allow for better user experiences.

 Usability testing is all about asking people and monitoring how intuitive and how easy is it to use a product.

 Many people assume that usability testing only happens at the pre-launch design phase.

 In fact, developing an iterative design process implies implementing repeated user tests at every stage of your product lifecycle.

 Mostly because your product will undergo multiple new versions, features, and services that will all require user tests to validate assumptions.

 Because digital marketers and UX researchers have long studied the methods and processes to harvest user insights, many different usability testing options have emerged in recent years.